ReStream-Solutions/restreamsolutions/README.md

 #### Saving data to a file

-You can easily save the data to a JSON file.
+You can save the data to a JSON or CSV file.
+The format is chosen by the file extension (.json or .csv).
 If `overwrite=False` (the default) and the file already exists, a `FileExistsError` will be raised.

 ```python
 from datetime import datetime, timezone